emtee40/SurvivalManual-wiki/Medicine.md

 * Trench line down center of tongue.
 * Thirst.
 (Last on the list because you are already 2-percent dehydrated by the time you crave fluids.)

-You should replace the water as you lose it.
+You should replace water as you lose it.
 Trying to make up a deficit is difficult in a survival situation, and thirst is not a sign of how much water you need.

 Most people cannot comfortably drink more than 1 liter of water at a time.
 So, even when not thirsty, drink small amounts of water at regular intervals each hour to prevent dehydration.

-If you are under physical and mental stress or subject to severe conditions, increase your water intake.
+If you are under physical and mental stress, or subject to severe conditions, increase your water intake.
 Drink enough liquids to maintain a urine output of at least 0.5 liters every 24 hours.
+Urine color is one indicator of hydration levels.

 In any situation where food intake is low, drink 6 to 8 liters of water per day.
 In an extreme climate, especially an arid one, the average person can lose 2.5 to 3.5 liters of water **per hour**.
 In this type of climate, you should drink 8 to 12 ounces of water every 30 minutes.
-It is better to regulate water loss through work or rest cycles because overhydration can occur if water intake exceed 1 1/2 quarts per hour.
+It is better to regulate water loss through work or rest cycles because overhydration can occur if water intake exceeds 1.5 quarts per hour.
 Overhydration can cause low serum sodium levels resulting in cerebral and pulmonary edema, which can lead to death.

 With the loss of water there is also a loss of electrolytes (body salts).
-The average diet can usually keep up with these losses but in an extreme situation or illness, additional sources need to be provided.
+The average diet can usually keep up with these losses, but in an extreme situation or illness, additional sources are necessary.
 You should maintain an intake of carbohydrates and other necessary electrolytes.

 Of all the physical problems encountered in a survival situation, the loss of water is the most preventable.
 The following are basic guidelines for the prevention of dehydration:

-* _Always drink water when eating._ Water is used and consumed as a part of the digestion process and can lead to dehydration.
+* _Always drink water when eating._ Water is used as a part of the digestion process and can lead to dehydration.
 * _Acclimatize._ The body performs more efficiently in extreme conditions when acclimatized.
 * _Conserve sweat, not water._ Limit sweat-producing activities but drink water.
 * _Ration water._ Until you find a suitable source, ration your sweat, not your water.
 Limit activity and heat gain or loss.